1894 Hong Kong plague: Discovery of plague bacillus

-On June 12, 1894, Japanese bacteriologist Kitasato Shibasaburō arrived in Hong Kong to investigate the plague.
-On June 14, Kitasato discovered that the bacillus, now known as Yersinia pestis, that was the direct cause of the plague.
+In April 1894, the Japanese Home Ministry was made aware of the plague in Hong Kong.
+In response, the Japanese government sent Kitasato Shibasaburō, a bacteriologist, to investigate the plague.
+On June 5, Kitasato departed Yokohama on SS City of Rio de Janeiro with a team of 5, arriving in Hong Kong on June 12.
+On June 14, Kitasato discovered that the bacillus, now known as Yersinia pestis, was the direct cause of the plague.
 However, he was doubtful of its significance as the autopsy was done 11 hours after death.
 His finding was reported by Lowson, who had supported Kitasato's work, to The Lancet.
-His report was published a week later on August 25.
+His report was published a week later, on August 25.
 Following Kitasato's discovery, Lowson reversed his position and adopted the germ theory.

 At almost the same time, on June 15, French-Swiss bacteriologist Alexandre Yersin, a member of the Pasteur Institute working in Saigon, arrived in Hong Kong.
 He was sent there to investigate the outbreak.
 Unlike Kitasato, Lowson did not offer Yersin support, as Lowson considered France to be a colonial competitor to Great Britain in East Asia.
 At the hospital, Yersin would find all the cadavers reserved for Kitasato.
-He was only able to obtain specimens after bribing English sailors responsible for disposing bodies of plague victims.
+He was only able to obtain specimens after bribing English sailors responsible for disposing of the bodies of plague victims.
 Yersin discovered the bacillus on June 23.
-Even though Kitasato made the earlier discovery, Kitasato's description lacked precision and the report was riddled with doubts and confusion.
+Even though Kitasato made the earlier discovery, Kitasato's description lacked precision, and the report was riddled with doubts and confusion.
 Expert opinion gave credit to Yersin.
 The fact that Kitasato was in a hurry to publish his work was considered by some to be the reason for the imprecision.

 Japanese bacteriologist Aoyama Tanemichi and Ishigami Toru (石神亨) also arrived with Kitasato as his assistants.
 On June 28, two weeks after their arrival, they were infected by the plague and were sent to Hygeia.
 In 1895, Aoyama wrote a report criticizing Kitasato's misidentification of the bacillus.

 Even though the means of transmission was still not ascertained, Yersin also found that the bacillus was present in the rodent as well as in the human disease, thus underlining the possible means of transmission.
 After the role of rats in the spread of the plague was understood, the government offered money for caught rats.
 This policy ended when it was discovered that rat-catchers had been importing rats from Canton for a higher reward.
-Later, rat poison, glue traps and rat disposal bins were all employed to help reduce the population of rats.
+Later, rat poison, glue traps, and rat disposal bins were all employed to help reduce the population of rats.

 In 1896, Yersin returned to Hong Kong to test his plague serum.
 However, he found no suitable cases in hospitals, and left for China to carry out his tests in Amoy.

 The bacillus was later renamed Yersinia pestis in Yersin's honour.